(Inclusive of all taxes)

 General health needs to be improved to balance vitiation in any of the Doshas.
 This can be done by improving physical and mental health through Yoga, and physical activity.

-Being stress free is important since stress affects hair health.
-Meditation and practicing breathing exercises like Pranayama can be very helpful in being relaxed.
+Stress is a factor that directly affects hair health.
+Meditation and practicing breathing exercises like Pranayama can be very helpful in maintaining mental health.
 This helps manage stress.

-Digestive health is very important since poor digestion can increase toxins in the body.
+Digestive health is very important since poor digestion can increase the level of toxins in the body.
 These toxins can affect hair health.
-A diet suitable for the Dosha can be followed.
-Apart from this, green leafy vegetables, fruits, dairy products, and spices like turmeric, black pepper, and cilantro should be a part of the diet.
-Sweet potatoes, walnuts, figs, and berries are good for the hair.
+A suitable Dosha-specific diet can help in such situations.
+Protein and iron-rich foods like green leafy vegetables, pulses, fruits, dairy products, and spices like turmeric, black pepper, and cilantro should be a part of one’s hair-care diet.
+Sweet potatoes, avocados, soybeans, almonds, yogurt, walnuts, figs, and berries are known to be good for the hair.

 You need to login to be able to leave a review.Login